|

 The first mission is awareness, so that community forces can come

-CBEC groups can be the administration of a community, enterprise,
+Groups can be the administration of a community, enterprise,

 coops, and of various sizes.

-All CBECs are local independent, and their purpose is to establish the local capacities, resources, means, and sources of Biomass Energy.
+the local capacities, resources, means, and sources of Biomass Energy.

 |